yue-wang-biomath/MetaTX/README.md

 3. Input and output
 * The input object should be a list of [1, -1, 4] representing a query sequence.
 * The output would be a vector of values.
 Each element ranges from 0 to 1 and represents the probability of its corresponding task.
+* The test.py is provided for converting .fasta file into the input sequence as requested, training a multi-task AdaptRM model and returning a .csv prediction file.

 ## References
 Chen, K. et al. (2014) High-resolution N6-methyladenosine (m6A) map using photo-crosslinking-assisted m6A sequencing.
 Angew.
 Chem.
 Int.
 Ed., 54, 1587-1590. (https://doi.org/10.1002/anie.201410647)